Frequently Asked Questions

 Only bottled water is permitted to be brought with you onboard.
 A vending machine that dispenses bottled water is available at the picnic shelter adjacent to the depot.

-To enjoy food and beverages as you ride, consider buying tickets for one of our dining service trains, such as First Class, Brunch Train, Dinner Train, Pizza Train, etc.
+To enjoy food and beverages as you ride, consider buying tickets for one of our dining service trains, such as First Class, Brunch Train, Dinner Train, Pizza Train, etc., offered during select dates.

 How long is the trip?

-The train takes 20 minutes to travel the 3.5 miles from North Freedom, WI. depot to the end of the line at Quartzite Lake.
-Some additional time is spent at the end of track to prepare the train for the return journey.
-Each round-trip is scheduled for 55 minutes, but allow up to a little over an hour during busier days.
+Rides are scheduled to last 55 minutes.
+The train takes approximately 20 minutes to travel the 3.5 miles from North Freedom, WI depot to the end of the line at Quartzite Lake.
+Approximately 15 minutes is spent at the end of track to prepare the train for the return journey, followed by a 20 minute return journey.

-Some onboard dining trains are scheduled longer than one hour.
+Some onboard dining trains are scheduled longer than one hour to permit adequate time for enjoying a large meal.
 Examples include brunch trains and dinner trains.

-Coach, caboose, and the locomotive cab seating is not air-conditioned.
-Windows open to allow air circulation, just as was done when the cars were built.
-The train car interiors can become quite warm on hot summer days so plan accordingly.
-All passenger areas are heated by coal stoves or steam heat during wintertime events.
+Most Mid-Continent trains are not air conditioned.
+Windows open to allow air circulation.
+The train car interiors can become quite warm on hot summer days and may be cool during especially late in September and October so plan accordingly.
+For Mid-Continent’s Santa Express event in November and December, all passenger areas are heated with coal stoves or steam heat.

 Mid-Continent’s First Class cars used for onboard dining services include both air conditioning for summer events and heat for winter events.

 Pets are not allowed onboard except for service animals.